emirdmrgzr/emirdmrgzr/README.md

 ### Hi there 👋, it's Emir
-#### Passionate Frontend Developer dedicated to continual self-improvement in pursuit of excellence.
+#### I am a Frontend Developer constantly striving for excellence and growth.
+Every day, I am dedicated to pushing myself to new height and becoming the absolute version of myself
 Hi everyone, it's Emir

-I am a Frontend Developer constantly striving for excellence and growth.
-Every day, I am dedicated to pushing myself to new height and becoming the absolute version of myself
+I am trying to gain experiences with React.js.
+Currently working on an chat app and using React, Redux and Tailwind for Frontend.

 ### Skills: React.js, Redux.js, Tailwind, SCSS